 Into the Great Outdoors: Running Ethernet Cable Outside

-Occasionally it's necessary to use exterior Ethernet cable (CMX).
+Occasionally, it's necessary to use exterior Ethernet cable (CMX) to run an Ethernet cable outside.
 These are the common scenarios:

 - Outdoor Wi-Fi access points

 - To connect two or more distinct structures

 - Outdoor IP based (Internet Protocol) surveillance cameras